thegrimbee/horus/README.md

 2. Ensure you have node.js and python installed
 3. Run the command: npm start

+# Motivation
+Terms and services have been infamous for being very long winded and confusing to read.
+As such, people normally skip reading these terms and conditions.
+However, these terms and conditions may have terms which are harmful for the users.
+As such, an application is needed to summarise and highlight these harmful terms for the users.

+User Stories:
+1. As a user of certain apps, I do not want to read long terms and conditions
+2. As a user of certain apps, I want to know if an application has harmful terms and conditions
+3. As a user of certain apps, I want to know which apps are safe to use and which aren't

+4.
 # Project details

 This is the repository for the desktop application, Horus.
 Horus is an app that scans terms of services of apps for the user and highlights potentially harmful terms.